ptumati/ObjectMutator/README.md

 Object Mutator
 =========

-A small library that lets you generate mutations of a Javascript object at the property level
+A small library that lets you generate mutations of a Javascript object at the property level.
+(See http://www.tumati.com/objectmutator-js-generating-all-or-some-subset-of-combinations-an-object-at-the-property-or-key-value-pair-level/.)

 ## Usage